mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Custom edit component

-To customize the edit component of a column, set the `renderEditCell` function available in the column definition `GridColDef`.
+To customize the edit component of a column, use the `renderEditCell` attribute available in the `GridColDef`.

 The demo lets you edit the ratings by double-clicking the cell.